Arthur-Sebastian/project-binarytrees/README.md

-# project-binarytrees
+# 21-EADS-TASK3-MILLER-ARTUR
-A university project kept for learning progress tracking.
+A third task for the EADS (Algorithms and data structures) course, implementing both a BST and an AVL tree.